- 963 Route 146, Suite 1, Clifton Park, NY 12065

 Even though they have recovered from the acute effects of COVID-19, some continue to suffer a wide range of symptoms.
-Some estimates that 77 to 23 million patients – A staggering number- continue to suffer years after infection.
+Some estimates that 77 to 23 million patients – a staggering number- continue to suffer years after infection.
 Collectively these symptoms are called “long COVID”.

 Studies have shown successful outcomes following a stellate ganglion block (SBG).